Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 True parrots can be found in Australia, India, Southeast Asia, Mexico, South America, and eastwards across the Pacific Ocean.
 Notable parrot species include:

 Hook-billed beaks and colorful feathers define true parrots.
 Also, most species are herbivores.
-Psittacoidea parrots usually form monogamous pair bonds, and some mate for life.
+Psittacoidea parrots usually form monogamous pair bonds—some mate for life.

 Cacatuoidea

-Prominent crests and curved bills characterize cockatoos.
-They aren’t as colorful as true parrots and appear white, grey, or black.
-Instead, color is found in specks or patches on the chest, tail, or cheeks.
+Cockatoos are characterized by prominent crests and curved bills.
+They aren’t as colorful as true parrots, appearing white, grey, or black.
+Color is found in specks or patches on the chest, tail, or cheeks.

-Cockatoos are a large parrot species, although the cockatiel is small compared to the rest of the family.
+Cockatoos are a large parrot species, although the cockatiel is smaller than the rest of the family.

 Strigopoidea